KiqueGar/CarND-MPC-Project/README.md

 The time horizon is 1 second, assuming 100ms per step, thus, N=10.
 Originally, a 1.5 second horizon was proposed (N=15), however, sometimes calculations didn´t run on time and car went out of track.
+(MPC.cpp: Lines 12,13)

 Latency was dealt with assuming that the actuator hasn´t changed, thus evaluating with previous ones.
 (For any not first step).
+(MPC.cpp: Lines 99-102)

+Polynomial fitting was done stablishing origin at car position, thus, the position points from the solution are already in car position and can be fed direclty (main.cpp Lines 159-178)

 A video of the result can be found [here](https://youtu.be/pm7aa6-aBxA)